4400 Acceptable Use of State Resources

 - Human Resources (HR)

-The secondary responsibility for maintenance and administration of this policy rests with the dean of information resources.
-IR is responsible for working with the vice president of human resources for drafting any updates and changes to this policy, with input from the technology advisory committee.
+The secondary responsibility for maintenance and administration of this policy rests with the dean of information technology services.
+ITS is responsible for working with the vice president of human resources for drafting any updates and changes to this policy, with input from the technology advisory committee.

 - Technology Advisory Committee (TAC)

-The technology advisory committee (TAC) is responsible for reviewing BC technology strategies and serving as a conduit for dialogue between IR and the campus regarding all technology policies and procedures.
-Membership of this group is representative of the campus, and supports the dean of information resources by advocating for and presenting the campus technology needs.
+The technology advisory committee (TAC) is responsible for reviewing BC technology strategies and serving as a conduit for dialogue between ITS and the campus regarding all technology policies and procedures.
+Membership of this group is representative of the campus, and supports the dean of information technology services by advocating for and presenting the campus technology needs.

 Violation of any of the provisions of this policy will be dealt with in the same manner as violations of other college policies, and may result in disciplinary review.
 In such a review, the full range of disciplinary sanctions is available, including: